leMaur/eloquent-publishing/README.md

 }
 ```
 It also includes custom schema builder blueprint methods to help you setting up your migrations with ease.

+## Support Me

+Hey folks,

+Do you like this package?
+Do you find it useful and it fits well in your project?

+I am glad to help you, and I would be so grateful if you considered supporting my work.

+You can even choose 😃:
+* You can [sponsor me 😎](https://github.com/sponsors/leMaur) with a monthly subscription.
+* You can [buy me a coffee ☕ or a pizza 🍕](https://github.com/sponsors/leMaur?frequency=one-time&sponsor=leMaur) just for this package.
+* You can [plant trees 🌴](https://ecologi.com/lemaur?r=6012e849de97da001ddfd6c9).
+By using this link we will both receive 30 trees for free and the planet (and me) will thank you.
+* You can "Star ⭐" this repository (it's free 😉).

 ## Installation